 - Ratingen, Germany January 2024 -

-To everyone who has supported our CSR project in Pakistan in 2023, you will be pleased to know that the Street Children of Lahore have had a busy three months running up to the end of the year.
+To everyone who has supported our CSR Project in Pakistan in 2023, you will be pleased to know that the Street Children of Lahore have had a busy three months running up to the end of the year.
 Here are the highlights:

 Sports Day